allabux21/gwright99.github.io/flask-blueprint/04-install-and-configure-docker.md

     1. Type `source .profile` to load the newly-created environment variable(s).

     1. Connect your WSL2 docker to the GitHub Container Registry by typing `echo $GH_Container_Registry_PAT | docker login ghcr.io -u USERNAME_HERE --password-stdin`.
-  <br> If all goes well, GHCR will return a 'Login Successful' message and the integration is complete.
+  <br><br> If all goes well, GHCR will return a 'Login Successful' message and the integration is complete.

 Previous: [Project Goals and Design Considerations](./03-set-up-WSL2.md)<br>